FanamyWirato/CreateWiki/Gold.md

 | [Milling](Millstone) | 1 Gold Ore | 1 Crushed Gold Ore |

 ### Obtaining Gold Ingots
-Gold ingots can be found in loot chests or created through the following methods:
+Gold ingots can be found in loot chests or as an occasional drop from [Zombie Pigmen](http://minecraft.gamepedia.com/Zombie_Pigman), or can be created through the following methods:
 | Method | Input | Output |
 | ------------- | ------------- | ------------- |
 | Crafting <br> [Compacting](Mechanical-Press) | 9 Gold Nuggets | 1 Gold Ingot |